-This table lists round-trip Chicago to Dallas flights with multiple passenger airlines.
-The cost of flights from Chicago to DFW is based on a recent trend.
-Fares are non-warranted and subject to change.
-Fares comprise base fare, fuel surcharges, airline/airport taxes, and our service fee.
-Booking policy details available with Terms and Conditions.
+The above chart lists Chicago to Dallas flights with the US and non-US based airlines.
+The airfares against flights from Chicago to Dallas are based on a recent trend.
+The fares are likely to change.
+The airfare comprises of base fare, fuel surcharges, airline/airport taxes, and our service fee.

 Search, Compare and Book Flights from Chicago to Dallas